Any problem is an invitation to find a solution.

 So, for a more concise answer to “How?”:

-- Analyse your requirements
+Analyse your requirements

-Produce a set of assertions that are testable as hypotheses and of which proof will be sufficient evidence that the proposed solution is valid for the
+Produce a set of assertions that are testable as hypotheses and of which proof will be sufficient evidence that the proposed solution is valid for the problem at hand

-- Find a solution that you think will meet the requirements
+Find a solution that you think will meet the requirements

-- Conceive of tests to test each assertion (and make sure all stakeholders agree that the tests test the assertions adequately)
+Conceive of tests to test each assertion (and make sure all stakeholders agree that the tests test the assertions adequately)